 The Open Educational Resources (OER) Initiative, with funding through a number of national partners including Great Lakes, seeks to address this issue by supporting colleges as they redesign courses as part of entire degree programs that replace proprietary textbooks with open educational resources.
 Open Educational Resources include full courses, textbooks, videos, tests, etc., that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others.

 Achieving the Dream (ATD), a national community college reform network, is managing the three-year grant, which is the largest of its kind.
 The initiative supports creating OER degree programs at 38 community colleges in 13 states selected via a competitive grant process.

 Based on the potential of this project to increase completion rates at decreased costs, Great Lakes provided an $800,000 grant to support an evaluation by SRI International, a nonprofit, independent research center with expertise in the community college sector.
 The evaluation is exploring the impact of OER degrees on both students and colleges.

-SRI’s second report, to be publicly released in autumn of 2018, focuses on the growth of OER availability and enrollment.
+SRI’s second report, released in September 2018, focuses on participants’ experiences and the growth of OER availability and enrollment.
 In 2017, grantees offered over 200 OER courses.
 Total student enrollment in OER courses grew from 3,404 in 2016 to 37,245 in 2017.
 SRI’s next report will cover the academic impacts and cost effectiveness of OER degrees.

 Contact Senior Program Officer Sue Cui at firstname.lastname@example.org.